Kirk Franklin Biography

 Before you were born, I set you apart and appointed you as my prophet to the nations.”

 The shaping of the future global music ministry destiny of Kirk Franklin began at age 4.
 Aunt Gertrude signed him up for piano lessons.
-She payed for them by finding and selling aluminum cans.
+She paid for them by finding and selling aluminum cans.
 God anointed him to sight read and play by ear.

 Kirk Franklin became a young musical genius.
 He was offered a music contract at age 7.
 Aunt Gertrude was a religiously strict Baptist.
 She said “No.” She meant, “No.” She and Jesus had other plans.
 They had it all worked, out.
 The “Church Boy” would play for the church.
 At 11 or 12, Kirk worked with the Mt.
 Rose Baptist Church Senior Choir.
 Later, he won an audition from a college music conservatory.
 Tutored by Jewell Kelley, he also played for the high school choir.

 In spite of all these signs, young Kirk Franklin continued his destructive path.
 The life chapter of straddling the fence was coming to a conclusion.
 At age 15, he received some terrible news.
 He was in for a rude awakening.
-His Sunday School buddy and longtime running partner, was shot and killed.
+His Sunday School buddy and longtime running partner was shot and killed.
 This was more than Kirk could bear.
 At 17, he became a father.
 This Is It!
 He was about to receive the ultimate “Wake Up!” call.

 Years, ago, Aunt Gertrude said, “No.” Now was the time for Kirk Franklin’s ministry to grow.
 First, he started a 17-member choir called Family.
 They received their first contract from GospoCentric.
 Since then he has signed contracts with at least 4 other labels.
 They are Zomba, Sparrow, Interscope and J. Kirk started his own label Fo Yo Soul under RCA.
 It has gospel music artists, such as Tasha Lockhart, The Walls’ Group, and of course, Kirk Franklin, himself.